pchampin/tracingyou/README.rst

   The script adds the ``helpUrl`` in its GUI, and creates an event listener corresponding to each rule.

-* Any other message sent by the script is interpreted as an obsel, which will be sent to the configured trace.
+* Any other message sent by the script to the worker is interpreted as an obsel, which will be sent to the configured trace.

-  Apart from the rules set in ``config.json``, ``tracingyou.js`` will generate an obsel on the loading of the page where it is included.
+* The worker may also send further messages to turn the recording off, to indicate a problem with the server.

 .. [#disabling-tracing] it uses sessionStorage,